What our Plant Parts lesson plan includes

 Parts of a Plant

-Students will then learn about fruits.
+Students will next learn about fruits.
 Fruits are the part of a plant that contain seeds.
 The outer covering protects the seeds within (except for strawberries).
 These also come in many shapes, sizes, and colors.
 Finally, students will learn about seeds.
-Seeds contain all the necessary stuff necessary for a new plant.
+Seeds contain all the stuff that is necessary for a new plant.
 They often travel from place to place because of wind, water, or animals.

 Here is a list of the vocabulary words students will learn in this lesson plan: